+The LPAC will use information from a variety of data sources to designate instructional accommodations that support a student's comprehension of grade-level content in English.
 The LPAC will also determine whether certain accommodations are necessary for any statemandated assessments.
-The STAAR Spanish, as mentioned at Standardized Testing on page 91, may be administered to an English learner up to grade 5.
+The STAAR Spanish, as mentioned at Standardized Testing, may be administered to an emergent bilingual student up to grade 5.
 In limited circumstances, a student's LPAC may exempt the student from an otherwise required state-mandated assessment or may waive certain graduation requirements related to the English I end-of-course (EOC) assessment.
-The Texas English Language Proficiency Assessment System (TELPAS) will also be administered to English learners who qualify for services.
+The Texas English Language Proficiency Assessment System (TELPAS) will also be administered to all students who are identified as emergent bilingual.